MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-send-app-notification.md

 Send an in-app notification with optional actions to a recipient.

 > [!IMPORTANT]
 > The functions in this topic are in preview and will change before general availability.
-While in preview, the "X" prefix will be used on the functions, and the functions will be available for use only with Dataverse actions.
+While in preview, the "X" prefix will be used on the functions, and the functions will be available for use only with [Dataverse low-code plug-ins](https://learn.microsoft.com/power-apps/maker/data-platform/low-code-plug-ins).

 ## Description